thosgood/this-weeks-finds/markdown/51-100/week052.md

 will have certain answers.

 Of course, the anthropic principle is controversial.
-Suppose one could really show that if the universe didn't have property X, there would be no intelligent life.
-Does this really count as an "explanation" of property X?
+Suppose one could really show that if the universe didn't have property $X$, there would be no intelligent life.
+Does this really count as an "explanation" of property $X$?
 People like arguing about this.
 But this question is much too subtle for a simple-minded soul such as myself.
 I'm still stuck on more basic things!

-For example, are there any examples where we *can* really show that if the universe didn't have property X, there would be no intelligent life?
+For example, are there any examples where we *can* really show that if the universe didn't have property $X$, there would be no intelligent life?
 It seems that to answer this, we need to have some idea about what we're counting as "all possible universes", and what counts as "intelligent life".
 So far we only know ONE example of a universe and